nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-15/README.md

 ## Where We're Going

 Many of you might have some familiarity with the term **_event_**.
-It is very commonly used in JQuery when buttons are clicked or when items on the page are interacted with.
-Here's an example of how a JQuery event might be set up:
+It is very commonly used in HTML and JavaScript when buttons are clicked or when items on the page are interacted with.
+Here's an example of how a JavaScript event might be set up:

 ```html
 <form onsubmit="handleSubmit(event)"></form>